 Hotline/Data Entry Positions

-Flexible hours and may be performed from home once trained.
+Flexible hours; may be performed from home once trained.

 - Answer and return phone calls made by the public to BARCS Community Cat program